Bridgetek/IDP-1000-04A/README.md

 Here are the folder structure :

-* Docs : documentation, including the datasheet of the IDP2040-101A  module.
+* Docs : documentation, including the datasheet, which contains hardware specification.
+* Default firmware:  The source code and binary which is shipped with the product.
+* BSP (Board Support Package) :  To Be Updated

 ## IDE support for GUI application development